-The UN Committee on the Elimination of all forms of Discrimination against Women (CEDAW) has expressed concern about the ongoing atrocities committed against Dalit women in India and the culture of impunity for perpetrators of such atrocities in 2007 (CEDAW/C/IND/CO/3).
-Similarly, the CERD Committee has noted its concern about the alarming number of allegations of acts of sexual violence against Dalit women in India, primarily by dominant caste men, in its 2007 Concluding Observations.^{viii}

-The CEDAW Committee has confirmed that the Core Obligations of States Parties under the CEDAW Convention encompasses not only grounds explicitly mentioned, but also grounds such as age, class, caste, race, and ethnicity (CEDAW General Recommendation No. 28).^{ix} The CERD Committee has recommended that states take all measures necessary to eliminate multiple forms of discrimination against women, including discrimination based on caste and analogous forms of inherited status in its General Recommendation No. 29.
+Several UN human rights bodies have raised concerns about the human rights situation of Dalit women.
+The UN Committee on the Elimination of all forms of Discrimination against Women (CEDAW) has expressed concern about the ongoing atrocities committed against Dalit women in India and the culture of impunity for perpetrators of such atrocities in its Concluding Observations from 2007 (CEDAW/C/IND/CO/3).
+The UN Special Rapporteur on Violence against women has noted that Dalit women are often the targets of violence and sexual offences when members of dominant castes demonstrate their power over Dalit communitiesii.
+Similarly, the CERD Committee has noted its concern about the alarming number of allegations of acts of sexual violence against Dalit women in India, primarily by dominant caste men, in its Concluding Observations from 2007.iii Furthermore the CEDAW Committee has recommended that States Parties take specific temporary special measures to eliminate such multiple forms of discrimination against women and its compounded negative impact on them in accordance with CEDAW General Recommendation No. 25.
+The CERD Committee has also recommended that states take all measures necessary in order to eliminate multiple forms of discrimination against women, including discrimination based on caste and analogous forms of inherited status in its General Recommendation No. 29.